Jason Farnsworth, Del Val’s ceramics teacher, is more than just an artist: he’s also a business owner.

 “I chose the name, Mammoth Cycles, in honor of him,” Farnsworth said.
 “I know he would’ve loved what I’m doing right now.”

-Located right in Bethlehem, Pennsylvania, Farnsworth hopes to continue Mammoth Cycles.
+Located in Bethlehem, Pennsylvania, Farnsworth hopes to continue Mammoth Cycles for years to come.

 “I would love to at least get a few more made, have other people ride them, see if they like what we’re doing and then continue to grow it if I can,” Farnsworth said.
 “I’m in the last, say, five to seven years of my teaching career, so I might need something to do after I retire.”